resistantJs/IXD-256-23FA/assignment01/README.md

 To insert images, the syntax is almost the same with the addition of exclamation point `!` before [image description in square brackets] followed by (image link in parentheses).
 The image below is included with:
 `![led blink circuit](../class02/led_blink_bb.png)` syntax.

+Note the use of relative paths in links.
+The dot slash `./` in link path means the file is in the current directory, `../` means that it is in parent directory, `../../` is one more directory up and so on.

 ![blink led circuit](../class02/led_blink_bb.png)